9francy9/UniBS_Course_Downloader/README.md

 Works on elearning.unibs.it.
 Only works with firefox.
-this program can't download Kaltura's videos.
+This program can't download Kaltura's videos.

 ## Istruzioni